List of festivals in Nigeria: Kaduna Book And Art Festival (KABAFEST)

-Kaduna Book and Arts Festival, also known as KABAFEST, is an annual literary, cultural, and art event in Kaduna State, Nigeria that took place for the first time in July, 2017.
-It was organized by Book Buzz Foundation, who also organizes the annual Aké Arts and Book Festival, in collaboration with the Kaduna State Government and the Gusau Institute.
-It was also the first book festival that occurs annually in northern Nigeria.
+The Kaduna Book and Arts Festival (KABAFEST) is an annual literary, cultural, and art event in Kaduna State, that took place for the first time in July, 2017.
+It was organized by Book Buzz Foundation, which also organizes the annual Aké Arts and Book Festival, in collaboration with the Kaduna State Government and the Gusau Institute.
+It was also the first annual book festival in northern Nigeria.
 There is a perception about Northern Nigeria as a place that is too conservative for books and literature.
 KABAFEST was conceived - an initiative of the Kaduna State Government, as a way to address that misconception.
-Of that founding, Lola Shoneyin of Book Buzz says through the festival, she "aim to create new and exciting opportunities for social and cultural interaction, the celebration and promotion of creatives in the Northern region of Nigeria and foster tolerance and understanding through dialogues about books, culture, the arts and society."
+Of that founding, Lola Shoneyin of Book Buzz says through the festival, she "aim[s] to create new and exciting opportunities for social and cultural interaction, the celebration and promotion of creatives in the Northern region of Nigeria and foster tolerance and understanding through dialogues about books, culture, the arts and society".